plaets/channel-lock-scheduler-bot/README.md

 1. [Install Rust](https://www.rust-lang.org/tools/install)
 2. Clone this repository
 3. Run `cargo run --release` in the cloned repository
-4. Create a Discord API token, add the bot to your server... (there are many guides on how to do that on the internet and I'm not sure whether i should link to any of them)
+4. Create a Discord API token, add the bot to your server... (there are many guides on how to do that on the internet and I'm not sure whether I should link any of them)
-5. Modify the created configuration file (a file named `bot.cfg` should appear in you working directory after running `cargo run --release`)
+5. Modify the created configuration file (a file named `bot.cfg` should appear in your working directory after running `cargo run --release`)
 6. Run `cargo run --release` again

 ## Configuration file